-A title commitment is a report prepared prior to issuing a policy of title insurance that shows the ownership of a specific parcel of land, together with the liens and encumbrances thereon which will not be covered under a subsequent title insurance policy.
-The commitment lists, in advance of purchase, title defects, liens and encumbrances which would be excluded from coverage if the requested title insurance policy were to be issued as of the date of the commitment.
-The report may then be reviewed and discussed by the parties to a real estate transaction and their agents.
-Thus, a commitment provides the opportunity to seek the removal of items referenced in the report which are objectionable to the buyer prior to purchase.
+A title commitment is prepared prior to issuing a policy of title insurance that shows the ownership of a specific parcel of land.
+It includes the liens and encumbrances which will not be covered under a subsequent title insurance policy.
+The commitment lists, in advance of purchase, title defects, liens and encumbrances which are likely excluded from coverage.
+This is as if the requested title insurance policy were to be issued as of the date of the commitment.
+The report is reviewed and discussed by the parties to a real estate transaction and their agents.
+A commitment provides the opportunity to seek the removal of items referenced in the report which are objectionable to the buyer prior to purchase.

 When and how is the Title Commitment produced?

 Shortly after escrow is opened, an order is placed with you.
 The title agent will then begin the process involved in producing the report.
 This process calls for the assembly and review of certain recorded matters relative to both the property and the parties to the transaction.

 Recorded matters include a mortgage or a lien recorded against the buyer or seller for an unpaid court award or unpaid taxes.
 These items are listed numerically as “requirements” in the commitment.
 They will remain requirements from title insurance coverage unless eliminated or released prior to the transfer of title.

 What should I look for when reading my Title Commitment?

 Be interested, primarily, in the extent of your ownership rights.
 You will want to review the ownership interest in the property and the description of the property.
 Review any claims, restrictions or interests of other people involving the property as well.
 The commitment will note in a statement of vesting the degree, quantity, nature, and extent of the owner’s interest in the real property.
 The most common form of interest is “fee simple” or “fee”.
 This is the highest type of interest an owner can have in land.